 As a standard surgical procedure, a surgeon will simply cut away all the contractures that bind the spine.
 During a surgery, if a disc, muscle, or ligament is too short and is preventing alignment, the surgeon can simply cut out as much disc, muscle or ligament as is necessary to free the spine.
 This is one of the major reasons why a surgeon can make a scoliosis straighter with surgery.

 Contractures are a common occurrence in the body.
 When a joint, such as a knee, is injured and immobilized in a cast for a long period of time, the range of motion in the knee is lost.
 Non-surgical treatments for contractures of elbows, knees, and ankles already exist and are commonly used successfully.
 So, why not treat the contractures of the spine the same way?

-With this thought in mind, we developed a device that would un-twist and straighten the curved spine; providing non-surgical release of contractures.
+With this thought in mind, we developed a device that would un-twist and straighten the curved spine; providing non-surgical release of contractures for people with scoliosis.
 Releasing the contractures of the spine comes as much more of a challenge.
 Rather than one or two joints, such as in an ankle or knee, a typical scoliotic spine may have up to 54 joints affected by contractures.
 Access to these joints is blocked by the ribs, shoulders, abdomen, and pelvis.
 In spite of these challenges, we have successfully engineered an effective solution for nonsurgical release of scoliotic contractures.